AngelBaby offers two approaches to your prenatal care

 - Traditional one-on-one care from your midwife and team

-- A CenteringPregnancy© program that supports the physical and emotional needs of expectant mothers by bringing together groups of 8-12 women with similar due dates to “circle-up” and discuss important topics, including current or expected discomforts, stress and anxiety, proper nutrition, labor and delivery, and breastfeeding.
+- Group support for your physical and emotional needs with other mothers with similar due dates.
+Bring a support person and discuss important topics, like discomforts, stress and anxiety, nutrition, labor and delivery, and breastfeeding

-The Angel Harvey Family Health Center of the Infant Welfare Society of Chicago proudly partners with Presence Saints Mary and Elizabeth Hospital, Advocate Ilinois Masonic, and Swedish Covenant Hospital Midwifery groups to provide the very best prenatal care and treatment.
+The Angel Harvey Family Health Center of the Infant Welfare Society of Chicago proudly partners with AMITA Health Saints Mary and Elizabeth Medical Centerand Advocate Illinois Masonic Medical Center midwifery groups to provide experienced prenatal care and treatment.

 Our prenatal care services include:

-- Pregnancy tests at no cost to the patient
+- Pregnancy tests at no cost for those who qualify

 - Prenatal care visits